What is Uterine or Endometrial Cancer?

 Noncancerous (benign) conditions of the uterus include:

-Adenocarcinoma: More than 80% of uterine cancer are adenocarcinoma that develops from cells in the endometrium.
+- Adenocarcinoma: More than 80% of uterine cancer are adenocarcinoma which develops from cells in the endometrium.
 It is commonly called endometrial cancer.

-Sometimes women with uterine cancer do not have any, but some woman may experience symptoms such as:
+Sometimes women with uterine cancer do not have any, but some women may experience symptoms such as:

 - Abnormal vaginal bleeding